MatrixBandwidth.jl

 - Brute-force search

-An index of all available algorithms by submodule may also be accessed via the MatrixBandwidth.ALGORITHMS
+An index of all available algorithms by submodule (not including the unfinished metaheuristic algorithms) may also be accessed via the MatrixBandwidth.ALGORITHMS

 constant; simply run the following command in the Julia REPL: